dhineshsr03/dhineshsr03/README.md

 ### 🔹 **Business Analyst** | Integra Software Services
 *Feb 2023 – Present*
-- Created 300+ user stories across multiple internal applications.
-- Coordinated with development and QA teams to groom requirements.
-- Contributed to projects like LMS, HR Chatbots, and Alt Text Automation tools.
+Projects 1 – Migration to Power BI Dashboard
+●	Replicated company’s web-based dashboard into Power BI dashboards to visualize delivery unit’s performance, analyze root-cause and interpret company’s performance.

+Projects 2 – Learning Management System
+●	Mapping client’s requirements, performing system analysis and finalization of functional specifications and high-level design documents for the project.
+●	Created 100+ user stories for Learning management system UI and functionalities.

+Projects 3 – Alt Text generation tools
+●	Created around 100+ User Stories for Alt Text generation tools.
+●	Orchestrated the grooming of requirements for internal cross-functional teams, including the development and QA teams.

+Projects 4 – HR Chatbot Application
+●	Collaborated & created use cases, BRD to develop HR chatbot applications.

 ### 🔹 **Business Analyst** | Tata Consultancy Services
 *Sep 2020 – Feb 2023*
-- Managed 7 Epics and 40 Sub-Epics for a Connected Tech mobile app.
-- Created 600+ user stories and 200+ test cases.
-- Worked on a cloud migration project for a leading US retailer.
+Project 1 – Connected Tech Mobile Application – TATA MOTORS iRA 2.0
+•	Requirement Gathering: Conducted business communications with multiple line of business owners, gathered requirements and worked as EPIC owner for around 7 EpIcs and 40 Sub-Epics.
+•	User Stories Creation: Created ~600 user stories in JIRA software based on requirements gathered.
+•	Grooming cross-functional team: Groomed the requirements to internal cross-functional teams such as development team and QA team.
+Also, groomed business teams such as product owners and business owners to get sign off for the designs provided by the UX team.

+Project 2 - Mainframe to Cloud Migration of Albertson’s Retailer
+•	Test Cases Creation: Created ~200 test cases based on FRD provided.
+•	Unit Testing: Performed Unit testing for developed screens to identify bugs, measure performance to minimize the bugs before delivering the code to the QA team.

 ---

 ## 📜 Certifications
 - 🎓 Executive Post Graduate Certification in Data Analytics – *by iHub-DivyaSampark in IIT Roorkee*
-- 📊 Microsoft Power BI Data Analyst – *Pursuing (Exam on May 1, 2025)*
+- 📊 Microsoft Power BI Data Analyst – *Pursuing (Exam on June 8, 2025)*

 ---